-The Global Awareness Lecture Series is a program of guest speakers on international relations topics that has been conducted at St. John's University and the College of St. Benedict since 1982.
+The Global Awareness Lecture Series is a program of guest speakers on international relations topics that has been conducted at Saint John's University and the College of Saint Benedict since 1982.
 Since the beginning it has been organized and administrated by Gary Prevost in the Political Science Department.
 Funding for the program has come primarily from the Office of Academic Affairs with additional monies from the student-led International Affairs Club and The Minnesota Humanities Commission.
 On some occasions programs are co-sponsored by other academic departments and programs.
-Professor Manju Parikh from the Political Science Department has been a primary consultant of the program and in Professor Prevost's absence, its director.

 The topics covered and the regions of the world explored are multiple.
 The programs are often integrated directly into the curriculum of political science and other courses.
 The speakers come from a wide range of backgrounds including academics, political activism, journalism, and consulting.
 Listed below are some of the topics and speakers that have been featured in the last five years.
 All speakers give public lecture open to all and in some cases the visitors speak in classes and meet informally with students.

 Thursday, October 11th 2018 – Dr. Christopher Butler, The University of New Mexico

 Thursday, October 18th 2018 - Fermina Zarate Domínguez,an Indigenous Mixteca farmer from Oaxaca, Mexico

 Tuesday, November 6th 2018 - Dr. Leticia Robles-Moreno, All the Streets Are a Stage: Performing Transnational Artivisms in the Americas (co-sponsored with LLAS)

 Monday, November 12th 2018 – Documentary Film Screening - Frontline: “The Wounded Platoon” (Veterans Day)